We set up a Breath of Life Page to honour our grandad

 My fiancé and I decided we wouldn’t have flowers at our wedding and instead have balloons to celebrate the day.
 This was to support the British Lung Foundation with their research and help others with COPD.
 We bought BLF balloon pin badges for our guests, my sister made me a bauble bouquet (to symbolise the BLF balloon) and even our cake was balloon themed.

 As I took this massive step in my life where I would have done anything to have my dada present, I wanted to do something big to honour his memory.

-We as a family are passionate about the BLF and the Breath of Life Fund we started for our grandad.
+We as a family are passionate about the BLF and the Breath of Life Page we started for our grandad.
 It still receives donations on birthdays or special occasions and is a way for us to remember our dada.